 One thing I have noticed a lot on wedding photography websites is the term “documentary photographer”.
 Many photographers claim to exclusively do documentary photography.
 What exactly is documentary photography?
 Well, documentary photography is basically candid photography (non-posed).
 In other words, a documentary photographer does not stage any photos but simply photographs what everyone is doing as it happens.
 This approach captures lots of fun, laughter, emotions and excitement of the wedding day.
-There is no doubt that candid photography is something you expect your photographer to capture at your wedding.
+There is no doubt that candid photography is something you expect your photographer to capture throughout your wedding.
 Here are some great examples of candid photography.

 Those images look great right?
 Well actually they are not technically documentary photos because for a photo to truly be documentary you should only use the available light and all the images above were taken using flash.
 This is important for you to think about when choosing a photographer because many documentary photographers take this point seriously.
 They will not use a flash at all.
-In those circumstances your photos will end up looking much darker, grainier and possibly black and white or even blurry.
-I don’t take these kinds of images so I have none to show you but just look at the portfolios of documentary photographers online and you will soon see what I mean.
+In those circumstances your photos will end up looking much darker, grainy, possibly black and white or even blurry.
 Documentary photographers also leave unwanted aspects in your images, for example skin blemishes and exit signs.
-Depending on the overall photo, I use my judgement to remove unnecessary objects and at times, even lightly air brush the skin if I think it needs it.
+Depending on the overall photo, I use my judgement to remove unnecessary objects and at times, even lightly air brush the skin.

 TRADITIONAL WEDDING PHOTOGRAPHY